globalconceptsmediallc-oss/gcm-operating-system-app/docs/PROJECT_STATUS.md

 Every new development thread should begin with:

-1. Read docs/GCM_OS_PRODUCT_BLUEPRINT.md
+1. Read docs/START_HERE.md

-2. Read docs/PROJECT_STATUS.md
+2. Follow the startup sequence.

 3. Continue the current sprint.